gottalottarock/OpenCravat-Adastra/README.md

 pip install -r requirements.txt
 ```

-To download the Adastra database, you need to contact one of the developers of this repository.
+To download the Adastra database, you need to contact developer of this repository: stepan.v.kuznetsov@phystech.edu
 Move adastra.sqlite to `adastra/data`

 Next, you need to transfer the module and widget to the open-cravat repo.